 The formal adoption of the borstal system came in the 1908 Prevention of Crime Act.
 Borstal sentences were for between two and three years, with release on licence being possible for those considered to have made sufficient progress.
 A second borstal institution for boys was established at Feltham in 1910 (in the premises of the former Middlesex Industrial School), and another at Portland prison in 1921, with one for girls being set up at Aylesbury prison in 1909.
 Some existing prisons implemented a 'modified borstal' system, providing accommodation and treatment for those serving short sentences.

 The object of the borstal system was the all-round development of character and capacities — moral, mental, physical and vocational — with particular emphasis on the development of and self-control through trust increasing with progress.
 Conditions in borstals were intended to be as unlike those of a prison as was compatible with compulsory detention.

-As well as the strict discipline, physical exercise, etc., borstals provided training in skills such as cookery and needlework, with the aim of helping inmates earn their own livelihood after release.
+Borstal boys were expected to do a solid eight hours' work each day and could receive training in a wide variety of practical skills such as carpentry, sheet-metal work, bricklaying, boot- and shoemaking, farming, horticulture and cookery.
+Work for the girls centred on domestic crafts such as dressmaking, laundering, housework, cooking and farm and garden work.
 Cookery proved particularly popular and by the 1930s borstals were offering six-month-long training courses in 'simple cookery', leading to an examination by the Universal Cookery and Food Association.
-A course was also offered in 'nautical cooking' — presumably aimed at young men — with a 'bread-bakery and yeast-goods' class replacing it in 1953.
+A course was also offered in 'nautical cooking' — presumably aimed at young men.

 - Fox, Lionel W The English Prison and Borstal Systems (1952, Routledge & Kegan Paul)